saniya8023/ConvoAI/README.md

 # 💡 Tips

+- If any feature does not work, give it a second try every time.
 - Use voice mode for the most natural experience.
 - Choose mentors from different domains to receive diverse perspectives.
 - Use the Notes panel to record useful advice during discussions.